 The NZSTA has created a clear and specific qualifications approval process (QAP).
-This procedure guides the process when reviewing applications for membership of the NZSTA when the applicant was trained overseas and did not meet the criteria of the Mutual Recognition Agreement.
+This procedure guides the process when reviewing applications for membership of the NZSTA when the applicant was trained overseas and did not meet the Mutual Recognition Agreement (MRA) criteria.

-It also serves to demonstrate to applicants, and related professional bodies, that the NZSTA has a robust procedure for assessing qualifications.
+It also demonstrates to applicants, and related professional bodies, that the NZSTA has a robust procedure for assessing qualifications.

 Please read all instructions below before completing and submitting your NZSTA Qualifications Approval application.